 A class designed to explore a specific topic of special interest.
 Students are required to work 55 hours to earn one credit hour.
-Prerequisite: enrollment in the Applied Management program and instructor permission.
+Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.